jjmarchewitz/monte/README.md

 * There is no main.py anymore, create your scratchpads in tests/
 * Don't forget to pull before working
 * Download the autoDocstring extension for VS Code, and use (CMD/CTRL) + SHIFT + 2 to generate a docstring for a function automatically
+* Run the hook folder config command in the instructions
 <br><br>

 ## Experiments ##